 If you want a more personalised guide for a night meditation to improve your sleep, talking to a Sophrologist can assist you in creating your own ‘sleep profile’ based on your lifestyle.

 But if you want to give Sophrology a try today, you can start with this simple Sophrology exercise when you go to bed tonight:

 Start by relaxing each and every part of your body with a Body Scan: with your eyes closed, breathe in and, as you breathe out, focus on an area from the head down to the feet, inviting it to relax.

-You can visualise yourself sleeping soundly and deeply: in your mind’s eye look at your surroundings, how your bedroom looks and feel like, how comfortable your bed is.
+You can visualise yourself sleeping soundly and deeply: in your mind’s eye look at your surroundings, how your bedroom looks and feels, and how comfortable your bed is.
 See yourself falling asleep quickly and easily, enjoying the deep relaxation and recuperation of sleep.
 Through repetition, getting into a relaxed mental state will become easier and so will falling asleep.

 If you are ready to dive deeper into your journey with Sophrology you can discover our 5-day Sleep Like a Pro online course.